 As a result of Dr. Biederman’s promotion of both the diagnosis and treatment for childhood bipolar disorder, antipsychotic drug use in children has exploded.
 Roughly half a million children and teenagers were given at least one prescription for an antipsychotic in 2007, including 20,500 under 6 years of age, according to Medco Health Solutions, a pharmacy benefit manager.

-The dramatic increase in antipsychotic prescriptions in children has occurred despite the lack of evidence that these medication improve children’s lives over time.
 On the contrary, it is well known that children are susceptible to the weight gain and metabolic problems caused by the drugs.
 Children typically gain twice as much weight in the first six months on atypical neuroleptic drugs (risperidone, olanzapine, etc.) as they should through normal growth, adding an average of 2 to 3 inches to their waistline.
 This is mostly abdominal fat, which also increases their risk of diabetes and heart disease.

 There is also some evidence which suggests that these drugs may cause permanent changes to the structure and function of the brain (Breggin 1997).
 In other words, they cause brain damage.